Use DNS CNAME to validate a domain on a pending OV or EV TLS certificate

 On the Order # details page, in the Certificate status section, check the order's issuance status.
 See if the order is waiting on domain or organization validation to be finished.

-Once validation is finished, the Certificate status section no longer appears on the Order # details page.
+When validation is done the Certificate status section no longer appears on the Order # details page.

 Under What do you need to do, select the domain's link you want to validate.